Milk Tea: Love at First Drink

 The name makes it sound easy to create.
-Milk and tea, maybe a little sugar, and you’ve got yourself a delicious beverage — but it’s not as easy as black tea with milk.
+Milk and tea, maybe a little sugar, and you’ve got yourself a delicious beverage.
+However, it’s not as easy as black tea with milk.

-Upon returning to the US, try as I might, putting milk in tea dozens of different ways, I just couldn’t figure out how to make milk tea.
+Upon returning to the US, I tried putting milk in tea dozens of different ways.
+However, I just couldn’t figure out how to make milk tea.

 Now that I’m back in Japan, I decided I would try to make my own again.
-I’d like to share the secret I discovered upon actually reading the labels.
+Thus, I’d like to share the secret I discovered upon actually reading the Japanese milk tea labels.
 This may sound a little dramatic, but: prepare yourself for the perfect Japanese milk tea recipe!

 I was inspired by the brand Gogo no Koucha’s (Afternoon Tea) Pungency Milk Tea, the name of a Japanese brand with a stronger flavor.